geospiza-fortis/manga-recsys/app/src/routes/manga/+page.md

 ### changelog

-- 2021-12-20: Initial version of the manga recommendations page.
+- 2022-12-20: Initial version of the manga recommendations page.
+- 2022-12-27: Added reference to network analysis, section on embedding plots

 <style>
 img {